nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-11-16-online-is-the-new-co-located/index.md

 ---
 title: Online is the new co-located
-description: "Explore how online participation redefines co-location in agile practices.
-Embrace video engagement for effective communication and collaboration in virtual events."
+description: Explore how online participation redefines co-location in agile practices.
+Embrace video engagement for effective communication and collaboration in virtual events.
 date: 2020-11-16
 creator: Martin Hinshelwood
 id: "44487"